Skip to Main Content

 • How much the cancer has spread at diagnosis: Greater spread of disease is linked to worse outcome.

 • Molecular or genetic features of the tumor: Scientists are studying whether certain changes in genes and cell features of the tumor can help your care team plan specific treatments.
+For example, patients who have tumors with IDH1/2 mutations have a better prognosis.

 • Age of the patient: Younger patients with gliomatosis cerebri tend to have a better outcome.